dongdozizi/HeightFieldWithShaders/README.md

  - animations - Restore the JPEG frames required for animation
  - openGLHelper - Helper files for OpenGL
  - Examples - Example output for the heightfield
- - hw1/heightmap - File for the input images
+ - hw1\heightmap - File for the input images
- - hw1/hw1.cpp - Main opengl program for this homework
+ - hw1\hw1.cpp - Main opengl program for this homework
- - hw1/Makefile - Make file for MacOS and Linux.
+ - hw1\Makefile - Make file for MacOS and Linux.
+ - hw1\hw1 - Compiled executable for MacOS
+ - hw1\Bin\Release\hw1.exe - Compiled executable for Windows

 ## To run the program